How Video Game Addiction Affects the Human Body

 Hunched back |

-Back and neck pain, stiffness, headaches |
+Back and neck pain, stiffness and headaches |

-Hair loss and bald patches from lack of vitamins and other nutrients |
+Hair loss and bald patches due to a lack of vitamins and other nutrients |

 Red, runny nose |

-Asthma, coughing, and shortness of breath |
+Asthma, coughing and shortness of breath |

-Dandruff and seborrheic dermatitis (scaly patches on the skin) from lack of zink and B vitamins |
+Dandruff and seborrhoeic dermatitis (scaly patches on the skin) resulting from a lack of zinc and B vitamins |

-Bleeding gums and tooth loss from Vitamin C deficiency |
+Bleeding gums and tooth loss arising from vitamin C deficiency |

-Mouth ulcers from a deficiency in iron and Vitamin B |
+Mouth ulcers caused by a deficiency in iron and vitamin B |

-Dry, scaly skin from Vitamin C deficiency |
+Dry, scaly skin due to vitamin C deficiency |

 Lack of sleep increases stress and cortisol levels |

-Decreased levels of human growth hormone, leading to reduced muscle strength, dry skin, etc |
+Decreased levels of human growth hormone, leading to reduced muscle strength and dry skin |

-Mood swings, depression, anxiety |
+Mood swings, depression and anxiety |

-Dementia from reduced blood vessel elasticity |
+Dementia resulting from reduced blood-vessel elasticity |

-Dehydration which leads to reduced fluid around the brain tissue, affecting the overall cell function |
+Dehydration, which reduces fluid around brain tissue and affects overall cell function |

-Xerophthalmia and Bitot’s spots in the eyes from Vitamin A deficiency |
+Xerophthalmia and Bitot’s spots in the eyes due to vitamin A deficiency |

-Stale air triggering allergies, respiratory symptoms, and sinus congestion |
+Stale air triggering allergies, respiratory symptoms and sinus congestion |

 Increased stress from lack of sleep and from playing fast-paced action games |